-Use and Distribution of Bond Proceeds
+Use and Distribution of Utility Bond Proceeds

-Proceeds from the sale of the Bonds will be used to reimburse the Developer for the road construction costs as set out below.
-Proceeds of the Road Bonds will also be used to pay for developer interest and certain costs of issuance, as set out below.
+Proceeds of the Utility Bonds will also be used to: reimburse the Developers for the construction costs listed below.
+Additionally, proceeds of the Utility Bonds will be used to pay developer interest and costs of issuance associated with the Utility Bonds.